DemonicallyInpired/Music-Analysis-System/README.md

 2.4 Operating environment: Considering the size of our dataset, the development team would require a cloud based virtual machine to perform all the necessary operations like EDA, training and testing of the dataset.

 2.5 Constraints:
-i) Extremely large dataset
+- Extremely large dataset
-ii) High computational power required iii) Need of a centralised database management system
+- High computational power required
+- Need of a centralised database management system

 2.6 Assumptions and dependencies: We have gathered an audio dataset that has 330 classical music recordings, assuming that the data is 100% correct (no corrupt audio files) and properly labeled.